hypergeek-dev/MosaicMind/README.md

 Our mission is to provide a platform where neurodiversity is not just accepted but celebrated.

 We run a network of support groups all over the UK, offering a safe space for sharing experiences, learning, and growing together.
+This site provides access to online meetings in your local area through our event management system.

 # Features